Dipteryx alata: Conservation

+According to D.K.
+Requena Suarez, an assessor writing for the IUCN in 2021, this species is vulnerable primarily due to its usage as timber and habitat loss by conversion of the Brazilian cerrado to intensive farming.
+It is listed under CITES Appendix II as one of the Dipteryx species with protections against trade in certain types of its timber products scheduled to be effective 25 November 2024.

 Uses

-It is used as lumber, for charcoal production and for shade in pastures, by the indigenous peoples of its range.
-The fruits are often used as feed for cattle.
+It is used as lumber, for charcoal production, and shade in pastures, by the indigenous peoples of its range.
+The fruits are often used as cattle feed.
 The seeds are a nutritious part of the local communities' diet.

-According to Alexiades some among the Ese Eja people, which have recently started using the hallucinogenic drug ayahuasca, see visions of concrete houses under the influence of this drug, which according to a source interviewed by Alexiades represents a tree of this species.
-Alexiades theorises that this tree is to be considered a "teacher plant" in the new ayahuasca shamanism that the Ese Eja have adopted and that it, in specific, and trees in general, represents the "future".
+According to Alexiades some among the Ese Ejja people, which have recently started using the hallucinogenic drug ayahuasca, see visions of concrete houses under the influence of this drug, which according to a source interviewed by Alexiades represents a tree of this species.
+Alexiades theorizes that this tree is to be considered a "teacher plant" in the new ayahuasca shamanism that the Ese Eja have adopted and that it, in specific, and trees in general, represents the "future".

 Uses for the fruit can be summarized as:

 Cultivation

 A tree has a useful lifespan of 60 years.

 The baru tree grows wild, but there are recent attempts at large-scale cultivation.
-The fruit matures shortly before rain season in the cerrado, which could range between June to October depending on its latitude.
+The fruit matures shortly before the rainy season in the cerrado, which could range between June and October depending on its latitude.

 Its brown fruits are either collected from the ground or picked from the tree when they are almost ripe.

 Baru fruit extraction is a profitable alternative to deforestation.
 Several cerrado communities rely on the sale of baru fruits and seeds as a source of revenue.

 Food and nutrition

 Out of the fruit, the pulp is sweet and nutritious.
-It can be consumed fresh, but is also used to manufacture jams, jellies, and liquors.
+It can be consumed fresh but is also used to manufacture jams, jellies, and liquors.
 Baru seeds are high in fat, proteins, dietary fibers, magnesium, iron and zinc.